Charlotte Epstein

-Charlotte "Eppy" Epstein (1884–1938) was an American swimming coach who managed the United States Women's Olympic Swimming Team in the 1920s, and founded the National Women's Life Saving League in 1914, and the New York's Women's Swimming Association (WSA), which she led from 1917-1939.
+Charlotte "Eppy" Epstein (1884–1938) was an American swimming coach who managed the United States Women's Olympic Swimming Team in the 1920s.
+She was best known for founding the National Women's Life Saving League in 1914, and the New York's Women's Swimming Association (WSA), which she managed from 1917 to 1939.
 Known as "Mother of Women's Swimming in America", she helped enable women to become members of the American Athletic Union, to first participate in Olympic swimming competition in 1920, to wear more comfortable, practical and faster swim suits, to swim distance events rather than solely sprint events, and eventually to obtain the vote.
-During her time with WSA, her swimmers held 51 world records, and captured 202 individual AAU Women’s National Senior Championships in both swimming and diving.
+During her time with the WSA, her swimmers held 51 world records, and captured 202 individual AAU Women's National Senior Championships in both swimming and diving.

 Career

 Epstein was born in New York City in September, 1884, to Morris and Sara (Rosenau) Epstein.

-In 1914, Epstein founded the National Women's Life Saving League, which offered competitive swimming, lessons, and socialization for female swimmers.
+In 1914, she founded the National Women's Life Saving League, which offered competitive swimming, lessons, and socialization for female swimmers.
 That same year she convinced the board of directors of the Amateur Athletic Union to allow female swimmers to register as AAU athletes.

-In 1917, she worked as a stenographer until she founded the Women's Swimming Association (WSA) with the help of a few other friends.
+In 1917, she was working as a stenographer when she founded the Women's Swimming Association (WSA) with the help of a few other friends.
 She worked for most of her life as a court stenographer with the Domestic Relations Court in New York City.
 The WSA became famous for promoting the health benefits of swimming as exercise, and the club would also teach diving.
 This was at a time when women were not viewed as athletic, and exercise was not considered beneficial to female health.
-Prior to this, Epstein started the National Women's Life Saving League to help create a swimming culture for women and girls.
-Epstein managed the Women's Olympic Swimming Team in the 1920s.
-She was able to guide many of the WSA members to victory.
+Prior to founding the WSA, Epstein started the National Women's Life Saving League to help create a swimming culture for women and girls.
+Epstein managed the Women's Olympic Swimming Team in the 1920s, and was able to guide many of the WSA members to victory.
 Swimmers under her management, known as "Eppie's Swimmers," won 30 national championships, while setting 52 world records.
 A gifted administrator, in 1929, Epstein served as President of the WSA.